 Do You Consider Artificial Colors to Be Vegan?

-The pink color of Red Bull isn’t natural, who knew?
+The neon pink color of Red Bull isn’t natural, who could have guessed?

 I’ve written a detailed post about why artificial colors might not be vegan.
 Artificial colors most commonly include ingredients like Red 40, Yellow 5, etc.